progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 12: Design a chat system.md

   - Enormous data (facebook, 60 billion messages a day)
   - Only recent chats are accessed frequently
   - Need to support search, view your mentions, jump specific messages...
-  - Eead to write ratio is about 1:1
+  - Read to write ratio is about 1:1

 > Why key-value store?